stlab/better-code/better-code/src/chapter-2-contracts.md

 tower.
 Someone else, or future-you, is going to have to build on the code you're writing.
 That means there's no difference between public and private stuff where documentation is concerned.
 Everything is an API to somebody.

+### A Tower of Invariants

 The tower of abstraction mentioned earlier comes with a tower of invariants.
 The invariants of the type with the two arrays in it are built on—and depend on—the invariants of the individual arrays, and you could embed this type into some larger data